campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-06-28-14-49-11
+- Updated calls to /logout/ with a reason component to help find the unexpected logout bug.

 2025-06-27-15-41-51
 - Updated tableTriggersInstall formatting to be cleaner and on SalesItems.
 - Fixed an issue with eleMeta setting eleSelect Choices generated from SQL.